NativeScript/docs-v7/tooling/android-virtual-devices.md

 tns run android --device 00bd261c1580a7d3
 ```

-The example above will start the application on device with id 2 (sdk_phone_x86_64).
+The example above will start the application on the device with id 2 (sdk_phone_x86_64).

 To launch a NativeScript application on all connected devices simultaneously, simply ignore the `--device <id>` flag.

 ```
 tns run android
 ```